Binary Trigger – Reviewing the Best Way To Legally Simulate Full Auto

 While a .22LR rifle is fun in binary mode, I also installed the BFSIII trigger into an MPX.
 The MPX has a spotted record with aftermarket triggers but according to Franklin Armory, they modified and designed the BFSIII to work in the MPX.

 So how does the BFSIII compare to a legitimate machine gun?
-Here is an MPX by Parker Mountain Machine that was modified into select fire.
+Here is an MPX by Parker Mountain Machine that was modified into a select-fire weapon.

 Here is a comparison to a transferable Mac11 vs my MPX with BFSIII trigger.